onyx-lang/onyx-book/src/operators/calls.md

 ## Passing Arguments

 Arguments are passed in between the `()`, in a comma-separated fashion.
-The type of each argument must agree with the expected paramter type, or at least be of compatible type.
+The type of each argument must agree with the expected parameter type, or at least be of compatible type.

 ```onyx
 foo :: (x: i32, y: str) -> void {